-There will be an increase in the number of theaters and moving picture houses open to the general public, of clubs, libraries, reading rooms and cultural centers.
+There will be an increase in the number of theatres and moving picture houses open to the general public, of clubs, libraries, reading rooms and cultural centres.
 The radio and the film, especially sound films, have become a huge cultural force of vast political significance.

 Scientific institutions are growing in number.
+The Third Fiveuntil quite recently we experienced a great shortage.

-The Third Five-Year Plan opens up exceptionally favorable opportunities for our progressive Soviet science.
+Year Plan opens up exceptionally favourable opportunities for our progressive Soviet science.

 When we say that a veritable cultural revolution has taken place in our country during the past few years, this is no empty phrase.
-Indeed, we have created immense forces of intellectuals, of whom until quite recently we experienced a great shortage.
+Indeed, we have created immense forces of intellectuals, of whom